 - Turn off the heat and transfer the kofta curry to a serving bowl.

-- Decorate with cilantro/chillies and drizzle some cococnut milk on top.
+- Decorate with cilantro/chilies and drizzle some coconut milk on top.